medplum/medplum/packages/expo-polyfills/README.md

 For [managed](https://docs.expo.dev/archive/managed-vs-bare/) Expo projects, please follow the installation instructions in the [API documentation for the latest stable release](#api-documentation).
 If you follow the link and there is no documentation available then this library is not yet usable within managed projects &mdash; it is likely to be included in an upcoming Expo SDK release.

+### Expo SDK Compatibility

+**It's recommended you use the latest Expo SDK (SDK 51 as of May 2024).**

+However, this package should be compatible with Expo SDK `49+`.

+Going forward, each version of this package will advertise the minimum compatible Expo SDK required which is subject to change based on the breaking changes of underlying Expo packages.

 ## Installation in bare React Native projects

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.